 One of the first things many people notice about ExpressVPN is its steep price compared to many providers.
 The monthly price is one of the highest we’ve seen, and the six-month pricing offers a slight discount.
 The longest period you can sign up for is 15 months, which brings the price down to within a range that’s more on par with other VPNs.

 Though ExpressVPN doesn’t offer a free trial, it has a 30-day money-back guarantee, which is more than IPVanish (read our ExpressVPN vs. IPVanish piece).
 As for payment methods, ExpressVPN accepts all the major forms, including credit card, PayPal and bitcoin.
 Bitcoin is a great option for those who want to remain as anonymous as possible when using a VPN and minimize the paper trail left behind.

 ExpressVPN also accepts nearly a half dozen less prominent payment methods, including things like Sofort, Mint and UnionPay.

-TunnelBear offers a decent free plan that gives users 500MB per month of bandwidth.
+TunnelBear offers a decent free plan that gives users 2GB per month of bandwidth.
 That can be shared between up to five devices, but the meager amount of data won’t go far when spread out.
-You can expand the bandwidth by 1GB by tweeting about how much you’re loving TunnelBear.
 If you’re interested in a more generous free plan, check out our free VPN roundup.